Human Computer Interaction Design

 Faculty in this area include:

-Shaowen Bardzell, Jeffrey Bardzell, Eli Blevis, Matthew Brennan, Travis Brown, Kay Connelly, Hamid Ekbia, Andrew Hanson, Gopinaath Kannabiran, Erika Lee, Leslie Liu, Christena Nippert-Eng, Nina Onesti, John Paolillo, Sameer Patil, Dan Pierz, Gregory J. E. Rawlins, Dan Richert, Selma Sabanovic, Patrick Shih, Martin Siegel, Erik Stolterman, Norman Makoto Su
+Jeffrey Bardzell, Shaowen Bardzell, Eli Blevis, Matthew Brennan, Travis Brown, Kay Connelly, Hamid Ekbia, Andrew Hanson, Gopinaath Kannabiran, Sonny Kirkley, Erika Lee, Leslie Liu, Christena Nippert-Eng, Nina Onesti, John Paolillo, Sameer Patil, Dan Pierz, Gregory J. E. Rawlins, Dan Richert, Selma Sabanovic, Patrick Shih, Martin Siegel, Erik Stolterman, Norman Makoto Su